 7. Accounting Software Developer

-As technology continues to advance in today’s day and age, firms and companies are always looking for better ways to streamline workflows and data processing.
+As technology continues to advance in today’s day and age, firms, and companies are always looking for better ways to streamline workflows and data processing.
 What better software is there than one that is created by accountants for accountants?
-If you enjoy working with developers and have a knack for design or user experience, becoming an accounting software developer may just be right up your ally.
+If you enjoy working with developers and have a knack for design or user experience, becoming an accounting software developer may just be right up your alley.